Marshawn Lynch agrees to terms with Raiders — now awaiting a trade from Seattle

 Marshawn Lynch, a Seahawk from 2010-15, is coming out of retirement to play for the Oakland Raiders after agreeing to a contract with the team Friday.

-Marshawn Lynch has agreed to terms on a contract with the Oakland Raiders, according to multiple reports Friday afternoon.
+Marshawn Lynch has agreed to terms on a contract with the Oakland Raiders, according to a report from the NFL Network Friday afternoon.

-Now that all remains for Lynch to return to the NFL is a trade from the Seahawks — who still own his rights — to the Raiderrs.
+Now all that remains for Lynch to return to the NFL is a trade from the Seahawks — who still own his rights — to the Raiders.

-That, though, is regarded as a formality, meaning that Lynch may soon be officially a Raider.
+That, though, is regarded as a formality, meaning that Lynch may soon be officially a Raider, possibly by the end of Friday.

 Lynch had indicated that a deal was near with a cryptic tweet Thursday night that read: “I’m Thankfull!!!!
 Yes Lawd!!!!”